simpleloop/simple-docker-backup/README.md

 Credits to https://github.com/siuying/docker-backup as this repo is greatly inspired by docker-backup and adapted to suit our needs.
-Especially we got rid of crontab and are focusing to build up a container that can be used in multi-container environemnts.
+Especially we got rid of crontab and are focusing to build up a container that can be used in multi-container environments.

 ## LICENSE